By Joan Allaby

 When Should We Have Had The Talk?

 I shouldn’t have been surprised by the topic.
 I’m not naïve, and I don’t wear blinders all the time.
 I had wondered recently how far their physical relationship had progressed and knew that it was probably time to be having the talk with my daughter about sex and birth control.
-But if I could put the discussion off for a little while longer, well, that suited me fine.
+But I wasn’t sure when to have the talk.
+And if I could put the discussion off for a little while longer, well, that suited me fine.

 My daughter and I have a good relationship.
 We talk.
 When she comes in from school, she tells me about her day: The joke her biology teacher said during the frog dissection that day, her struggles in math class, her frustrations with her yearbook co-editor, her worries about university next year.
 But despite our usual easy rapport, I now found myself stumbling over my words.
 This is not how a modern mother should react!